Dr James Chong

 - Improving Survival and Function of Stem Cell Derived Human Heart Muscle Grafts; Chong J; National Health and Medical Research Council (NHMRC)/Early Career Fellowships.

-- Ludwig Engel Memorial Fellowship; Chong J, Chong J; Westmead Millenium Institute/Ludwig Engel Memorial Fellowship.
+- Ludwig Engel Memorial Fellowship; Chong J, Chong J; Westmead Millennium Institute for Medical Research/Ludwig Engel Memorial Fellowship.